aalto-cbir/DeepCaption/README.md

 ```

 You can add e.g., `--scoring cider` to automatically calculate scoring metrics if a ground truth has been defined for that dataset.

-## Features

-DeepCaption supports many more features than what has been covered here.
-Some of them are documented on the [separate Features page](features.md).